 Linking Site Owners who desire to link to Cigna websites using Cigna's "Tree of Life" logo must comply with the requirements set forth in Link to Our Site with a Cigna Logo, including the completion of the Linking License Application Form and execution of the Linking License Agreement.

-While using the Service, you may access certain non-Cigna websites or content.
-Cigna neither reviews, controls, nor endorses the content and accuracy of any non-Cigna websites or other material, and therefore will not be responsible for their content and accuracy.
+While using the Service, you may access certain websites with a different look and feel.
+If such a website is operated by Cigna, it will display the Cigna brand and be subject to our Privacy Informationand this Legal Disclaimer.
+If such a website is a non-Cigna site, Cigna neither reviews, controls, nor endorses the content and accuracy of any non-Cigna websites or other material, and therefore will not be responsible for their content and accuracy.
 Your access to non-Cigna websites and non-Cigna content is at your sole risk.

 Other websites on the Internet may contain unedited, sexually explicit, violent, racist or other types of material, which may be offensive to you.
 Please access other websites at your own discretion.